 See the pages to the left for examples of evidence we can accept.

 Don't send valuable documents through the post.
 You can take your documents to a reception point in your local area to get them checked.

 Find your nearest benefits reception point

-If you prefer to post documents that are not valuable, send them to The Revenues and Benefits Unit, PO Box 3, Manchester M15 5BA.
+If you prefer to post your documents (as long as they are not valuable), send them to The Revenues and Benefits Unit, PO Box 3, Manchester M15 5BA.
 Make sure you put your name and address on evidence you send us if it is separate from your claim form.